Why Do I Compare Myself to Others

 If you recognize yourself in this, it does not mean something is wrong with you.

 It means your mind has learned to link your worth to comparison.
+This often overlaps with patterns such as self-doubt, perfectionism, and never feeling good enough.

 And that connection can be changed.